| Home >> Varia >> Software Engineering

 "What programs can I use for accomplishing such and such a task?"

 Anti-virus: I know almost nothing of anti-virus software.
-Based on a few Wikipedia articles and one review of unknown reliability, I currently (2009-March-04) use NOD32.
-I've owned and ripped out AVG (slowed down my laptop) and Norton (horribly slow, complicated, and their web site stole my money while preventing me from renewing my subscription!).
+Based on a few Wikipedia articles and one review of unknown reliability, I currently (2015-August) use Trend Micro Antivirus, which I don't like.
+I've owned and ripped out AVG (slowed down my laptop) and Norton (horribly slow, complicated, and their web site stole my money while preventing me from renewing my subscription!), and many more I would rather forget.
+I hate anti-virus software, especially since it's almost useless.
+But if someday at work I gave somebody a computer virus, and I did not have an up-to-date antivirus on my laptop, I would be in trouble.

 FTP: Filezilla